 Alisa also notes that Kota deals strong attacks but doesn't pace himself, meaning he runs through his entire OP gauge in a matter of seconds.
 This is noted in his final profile sheet, which mentions that he fights well with New-Type God Eaters, since New-Types can place him in Burst mode.
 On the bright side, at least he can aim.

 Gameplay and Story Segregation: Soma is considered all but cursed because supposedly any squad he's in has an unusually high casualty rate, not because of anything he does but simply because they keep falling into bad situations.
 Eric der Vogelweid's death drums this in during Soma's introductory mission.
 You're not actually at any risk using Soma in your squad, though.

-Healing Shiv: You can create healing bullets to shoot your friends or NPC allies with.
+Healing Shiv: You can create healing bullets and shoot them at your friends or NPC allies.

 Heroic BSOD: Happens to the protagonist when s/he discovers that the Hannibal is actually Lindow transformed into an Aragami.